dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ## Serialization behavior

 * By default, all public properties are serialized.
 You can [specify properties to exclude](#exclude-properties-from-serialization).
-* The [default encoder](xref:System.Text.Encodings.Web.JavaScriptEncoder.Default) escapes non-ASCII characters, HTML-sensitive characters within the ASCII-range, and characters that must be escaped according to [the JSON spec](https://tools.ietf.org/html/rfc8259#section-7).
+* The [default encoder](xref:System.Text.Encodings.Web.JavaScriptEncoder.Default) escapes non-ASCII characters, HTML-sensitive characters within the ASCII-range, and characters that must be escaped according to [the RFC 8259 JSON spec](https://tools.ietf.org/html/rfc8259#section-7).
 * By default, JSON is minified.
 You can [pretty-print the JSON](#serialize-to-formatted-json).
 * By default, casing of JSON names matches the .NET names.
 You can [customize JSON name casing](#customize-json-names-and-values).
 * Circular references are detected and exceptions thrown.
-For more information, see the [issue on circular references](https://github.com/dotnet/corefx/issues/38579) in the dotnet/corefx repository on GitHub.
+For more information, see [issue 38579 on circular references](https://github.com/dotnet/corefx/issues/38579) in the dotnet/corefx repository on GitHub.
 * Currently, fields are excluded.

 Supported types include: